 Please note that South of Italian Trap, this biking trail melts into the Arizona wilderness and no bikes are allowed in natural landscapes.
 Because of this, many cyclists park at Redington and head North to skip the short (but extremely fun) bike ride out-and-back to Italian Trap.

 While cycling Molino Basin and the Italian Trap you will find all types of biking areas, from technical to leisure, in these trails in the Arizona nature.
 We will only advise you against the only real hard technical area, found when biking up the climb and biking down the descent from Molino Basin to the water tank, near the entrance of La Milagrosa trail.
 Once you bike across Catalina Highway, pick up the right fork, and bike across the creek.
 This is where the hard cycling fun begins: you’ll start the brutal biking climb up and over the pass.

 For those who are looking for a real technical mountain biking challenge while in Arizona, start at the Northern trailhead at Molino Basin.
-From there, you can continue on to Italian Trap OR, as many riders do, break off on La Milagrosa trail, which starts just south of the water tank, for even more miles of mountain cycling.
+From there you can cycle on to Italian Trap or, as many riders do, break off on La Milagrosa trail, which starts just South of the water tank, for even more miles of mountain cycling.